simeononsecurity/simeononsecurity.ch/content/articles/the-ground-connection_-protecting-your-electronics-from-static-damage/index.en.md

 * **Grounding mats**: These mats are made of conductive material and are placed on the work surface.
 They provide a path for static charge to flow into the ground, preventing it from accumulating on the surface.

 * **Grounding plugs**: These plugs are inserted into electrical outlets and provide a direct connection to the ground.
-They can be used to ground electronic devices that do not have a built-in grounding feature.
+They can be used to ground electronic devices that don't have a built-in grounding feature.

 * **Grounding cages**: Also known as Faraday cages, these are enclosures made of conductive material that completely surround the electronic device.
 They prevent external static charges from reaching the device.